Restorative justice scheme enhanced to help support more victims of crime

 Advertisement

-“We have heard from victims of burglary for example, who say that as well as the initial trauma of having their private space invaded, they are left wondering whether they were targeted specifically, and if the perpetrator was watching their property over a number of days before carrying it out – which was an unnerving thought.
+“We have heard from victims of burglary for example, who say, as well as the initial trauma of having their private space invaded, they are left wondering whether they were targeted specifically, and if the perpetrator was watching their property over a number of days before carrying it out, which was unnerving.

-“Victims of crime deserve the best possible support service and I believe the new and enhanced Restorative Nottinghamshire service gives an extra level of help for those who have been impacted by crime.”
+“Victims of crime deserve the best possible support service and I believe the enhanced Restorative Nottinghamshire service gives an extra level of help for those who have been impacted by crime.”

-The Office of the Police and Crime Commissioner also commissions a service called Notts Victim CARE which offers victims of crime free practical and emotional support – whether they are affected directly or indirectly by crime.
+The OPCC also commissions Notts Victim CARE which offers victims of crime free practical and emotional support – whether they are affected directly or indirectly by crime.

 Advertisement